 For labor arbitrators, the leading resource is the Arbitrators' Qualifications Reports, commonly known as "Simpson Sheets."
 The Sheets provide background information and evaluations of each arbitrator listed.
 The Sheets are published by the R.C.
 Simpson company in hard copy and through the company web site.
 You can either purchase an annual subscription or buy individual sheets after paying a small retainer.

 Another leading source for labor arbitrator bios is the "Arbitrator Directory" of the Labor Arbitration Information System, which is included in the LAIS-ARB-BIO database on Westlaw.
+This includes data on how the arbitrator has ruled in past cases.

 Finally, Personnet arbitrator bios are available through Westlaw (ARB-BIO).